Group Testing with Prior Statistics: Background

+Before describing our algorithms, our first result states a universal information-theoretic lower bound on the number of tests for the PGT model stated in Section~\ref{sec:model}.

-Our first result is a universal information-theoretic lower bound\footnote{This theorem is derived in appendix~\ref{AP} as a straightforward application of Fano's inequality (e.g. chapter 2 of~\cite{cover2012elements}).
-Similar techniques were used in the literature (see for instance~\cite{Mal:78,Dya:04} to derive information-theoretic lower bounds on the number of tests when the probabilities of items being defective are homogeneous.}
+\begin{theorem}[Lower Bound\footnote{Similar techniques were used in works in the Russian literature (see for instance \cite{Mal:78,Dya:04} to give information-theoretic lower bounds on the required number of tests when the probabilities of items being defective are homogeneous.}] Any Probabilistic Group Testing algorithm with noiseless measurements whose probability of error is at most $\et$ requires at least $\left(1-\et\right)\ent(\ivt)$ tests. \end{theorem}